Anthrax Vaccine Adsorbed (AN-thrax VAX-een ad-SORBD)

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to anthrax vaccine or if you are pregnant or maybe pregnant.
+Do not use this medicine if you have had an allergic reaction to anthrax vaccine, or if you are pregnant.

 How to Use This Medicine